-Now the question arises what made Apple become a great brand?
+Now the question arises who made Apple the brand it is known for today?
 And how did Steve Jobs become successful?
 Read on to know more about Steve Jobs success story.

 |Born||24 February 1955, San Francisco, California, United States|